 Gavi, the Vaccine Alliance, is a public-private partnership established in 2000 to help vaccinate half of the world’s children.
 Among its members are developing and donor countries, the World Bank and the Bill and Melinda Gates Foundation.
 CEPI, the Coalition for Epidemic Preparedness Innovations, is a partnership between public, private, philanthropic and civil organizations launched at Davos in 2017 to develop vaccines and stop epidemics.

 WHO, Gavi and CEPI established COVAX, a facilitation mechanism for countries, producers, manufacturers and users, according to Abubakar.
 While some countries can engage directly with the manufacturers, others cannot because of lack of cash.
 COVAX handles negotiations with manufacturers.
-Discussions over prices have, he said, already started between potential producers and low- and middle-income countries.
+He said discussions over prices have already started between potential producers and low- and middle-income countries.

 WHO is helping governments to prepare the regulatory groundwork for the vaccine and to put in place policies and necessary systems for widespread distribution.